ifsheldon/transprompt/README.md

 ## Contribution

-Contribution are always welcome.
+Contributions are always welcome.
 Please see TODOs.

 ## License